CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 #### OPS.1.1.3.M4 Planning the Change Management Process [Change Manager]

-Each institution should set up a clearly defined process for change management and regulate responsibilities for the different tasks (see OPS.1.1.3.M2 * Definition of responsibilities *).
+Each institution should set up a clearly defined process for change management and regulate responsibilities for the various tasks (see OPS.1.1.3.M2 * Definition of responsibilities *).
 All hardware and software changes and configurations should be controlled and controlled through the patch and change management process.
 To record and evaluate all changes, all IT systems managed by Change Management should report to the change manager.
 Changes to the configuration and status of the systems should therefore only be possible via change management.

 The change management process can be modeled as follows, based on the IT Infrastructure Library (ITIL):